dl-solarity/hardhat-gobind/README.md

 ## What

 This plugin helps you generate `.go` files with bindings to call smart contracts from Go code.
-To generate them, the plugin uses `abigen` in a `wasm` binary form, that is built from [go-ethereum/cmd/abigen](https://github.com/ethereum/go-ethereum/tree/master/cmd/abigen) Go module.
+To produce them, the plugin uses `abigen` in a `wasm` binary form that is built from [go-ethereum/cmd/abigen](https://github.com/ethereum/go-ethereum/tree/master/cmd/abigen) Go module.

 ## Installation